LIFE IN CELTIC TIMES

 Celtic Religion

-In Celtic times the old practice of building barrows to bury the dead in died out.
-Instead people were interned in individual graves.
+In Celtic times the old practice of building barrows to bury the dead died out.
+Instead, people were interned in individual graves.
 They were still buried with grave goods showing the Celts had a strong belief in an afterlife.
-They believed that when you died your spirit went to a place called the Otherworld.
+They believed that when you died your spirit went to a place called the other world.
+The Romans claimed the Druids practiced human sacrifice but this claim is doubtful.

-The main Celtic festivals were Imbolc at the beginning of February at the start of the lambing season, Beltane at the beginning of May, when cattle were sent out to graze in the fields after being kept indoors and fed on hay during the Winter, Lughasad in August when the crops were growing ripe and Samhain at the beginning of November.
+The main Celtic festivals were Imbolc at the beginning of February at the start of the lambing season, Beltane at the beginning of May, when cattle were sent out to graze in the fields after being kept indoors and fed on hay during the Winter, Lughnasadh in August when the crops were growing ripe and Samhain at the beginning of November.
 That was the time when animals were brought in from the fields for the Winter.
 The Celts could not grow enough hay to feed them all so those not needed for breeding were slaughtered.